Lev0n82/TestDriverMCP/README.md

         expect: The registration form is visible
 ```

-TestDriver locates the target for `hover-text` based on its context and description.
+GRACE locates the target for `hover-text` based on its context and description.
 The agent searches for elements in the following order:

 First, it looks for the exact text match specified in the `text` field.
 If the exact text is not found or if multiple matches exist, it uses the `description` field—a description of the element.
 If no match is found through these methods, it uses the high-level `prompt` to regenerate the test.

 ### Adaptation to Interface Changes

 What happens when "Sign Up" changes to "Register"?
-This question reveals the power of TestDriver's approach.
-If the button text changes to "Register," TestDriver's AI vision will still locate the button based on its context and description.
+This question reveals the power of GRACE's approach.
+If the button text changes to "Register," GRACE's AI vision will still locate the button based on its context and description.
 You need not update the test manually.
-TestDriver will then update the test to reflect the new UI by modifying the text field and will open a new pull request with the changes:
+GRACE will then update the test to reflect the new UI by modifying the text field and will open a new pull request with the changes:

 ```
 version: 6.0.0